Introducing the Metrics Usage Analyzer

 What do people need that I’m not providing?

-The Usage Analyzer’s Metrics Explorer information also shows metrics that your teams are looking for, but that have no presence in your system.
+The Telemetry Usage Analyzer’s Metrics Explorer information also shows metrics that your teams are looking for, but that have no presence in your system.
 These may be metrics that users would love to have!
 You can take this data and reach out to users to offer alternative metrics or let them know what is still in the system.

 Summary

-The Metrics Usage Analyzer gives Chronosphere users full insight into the metrics data usage whether by dashboard, monitor, shaping rule, or query execution.
+The Telemetry Usage Analyzer gives Chronosphere users full insight into the metrics data usage whether by dashboard, monitor, shaping rule, or query execution.
 This insight means users can more confidently identify unused data, make decisions about their metrics data shape, and communicate to users the impact of a proposed shaping rule.